 Voting By Mail in Flagler County

-Many voters in Flagler County are considering voting by mail this year and have questions.
+Many voters in Flagler County are considering voting by mail and have questions.
 Others are questioning the integrity of the mail ballot voting process.
-This explanation is in question and answer format to help voters understand the process in Flagler County.
+This explanation is in a question-and-answer format to help voters understand the process in Flagler County.
 It may answer many questions you may have concerning the integrity of voting by mail.

 Frequently Asked Mail Ballot Questions: